2025 Asia Cup: Format

 The tournament was played with eight teams split into two groups of four.
-The top two teams from each group advanced to a single-group Super Four stage, and the top two sides from this stage contested the final.
+The top two teams from each group advanced to a single-group Super Four stage, and the top two teams from this stage contested the final.

 Teams and qualification

 The five full members of the Asian Cricket Council qualified automatically for the tournament.
 The United Arab Emirates, Oman and Hong Kong qualified following their top-three finish at the 2024 ACC Premier Cup.